Quiz: What is my child’s play personality?

 13) Mastery Play

 In mastery play, your child tries to take control of the physical world around them.
-They’ll use elements of their environment to create and explore.
+They use elements of their environment to create and explore.

 Think of it as unstructured, DIY playtime.
-However, it’s best to supervise your child during this type of play to ensure they stay safe.
+It’s best to supervise your child during this type of play to ensure they stay safe.

 Your child could: